Frequently Asked Questions

 these medications be such a savings?

 The substantial savings opportunities that the CRX mail order program provides are due to the prices negotiated between most developed nations and the pharmaceutical companies.
-CRX contracts government-licensed local pharmacies in Canada, the United Kingdom, Australia and New Zealand (Tier One countries as designated by Congress) to supply Brand Name medications, packaged and sealed by the original manufacturer, for delivery to all participants.
+CRX contracts with government-licensed local pharmacies in Canada, the United Kingdom, Australia and New Zealand (Tier 1 Countries as designated by Congress) to supply Brand Name medications, packaged and sealed by the original manufacturer, for delivery to all participants.
 This lower cost for medications allows CRX to offer this program at zero co-pay to the participant.

 these medications come from?